 (3) Toxicity & Risk Assessment Division

-Pesticides are one of the most stringently regulated substances under the Pesticides Management Act in Korea.
-Toxicity and Risk Assessment Division as one of branch of Department of Agro-food Safety and Crop Protection reviews and assesses the dossiers submitted by pesticide and organic agro-material companies for the registrations.
-Our mission is to prevent unacceptable risks to human and the environment from pesticides exposure as well as to select effective pesticides to target pests.
-To accomplish this goal, each pesticide and organic agro-material goes through a series of scientific evaluation to determine if it meets current health and environmental standards.
-Only those Agro-Material products that pass the assessment can be accepted for use in Korea.
-RDA's involvement does not end after Agro-Material product include pesticide is on the market.
-Both pesticides qualities and how they are used are monitored through a series of education, compliance and enforcement programs.
-Furthermore, after a pesticide has been on the market for several years, RDA conducts another evaluation.
-It re-evaluates the pesticide using the latest scientific methods and information to determine if it continues to meet the current health and environmental standards and whether it can continue to be used in Korea.
+Pesticides are one of the most stringently regulated substances in Korea under the Pesticides Management Act.
+The Toxicity and Risk Assessment Division is one of the branches of the Department of Agro-Food Safety and Crop Protection, and reviews and assesses the registration dossiers submitted by pesticide and organic agro-material companies.
+Our mission is to prevent unacceptable risks to humans and the environment from pesticide exposure, as well as to select effective pesticides to target pests.
+To accomplish this goal, each pesticide and organic agro-material undergoes a series of scientific evaluations to determine if it meets current health and environmental standards.
+Only those agro-material products that pass this assessment can be accepted for use in Korea.

+The RDA's involvement does not end after an agro-material product including a pesticide is on the market.
+Both the pesticide's qualities and how it is used are monitored through a series of education, compliance, and enforcement programs.
+Furthermore, after a pesticide has been on the market for several years, the RDA conducts another evaluation.
+It re-evaluates the pesticide using the latest scientific methods and information to determine if it continues to meet the current health and environmental standards and thus whether it can continue to be used in Korea.
 Pesticides are re-evaluated every ten years.

-Toxicity and risk assessment of pesticides are being carried out for authorization on consumers and agricultural operators.
-Acceptable Daily Intake (ADI) of 460 and Acceptable Operator Exposure Level (AOEL) of 320 active ingredients have been established.
-Toxicity category of 3,400 pesticides was classified according to the degree of toxicity.
-In addition, various studies such as animal alternatives are being carried out for the advancement of the evaluation system and international harmonization.
-Human health risk assessment was conducted to assess the risk to people who use pesticides, and the system is being improved by establishment of cautions and criteria on use restriction.
+Toxicity and risk assessment of pesticides is being carried out for authorization on consumers and agricultural operators.
+The Acceptable Daily Intake (ADI) of 460 and Acceptable Operator Exposure Level (AOEL) of 320 active ingredients have been established.
+The toxicity category for 3,400 pesticides has been classified according to the degree of toxicity.
+In addition, various studies such as those on animal alternatives are being carried out for purposes of the advancement of the evaluation system and to ensure international harmonization.
+A human health risk assessment has also been conducted to assess the risk to people who use pesticides, and the system is being improved by the establishment of cautions and criteria on use restrictions.

-[Acute Dermal and Eye Irritation study]
+[Acute dermal and eye irritation study]

 3. Environmental toxicity and risk assessment research

-Each pesticide has to not only possess its control effects to target pests but little to side effects like phytotoxicity to the crops.
-Thus we have been establishing the test guidelines and proper standards to evaluate the efficacy and phytotoxicity in pesticide registration process.
-As PLS (positive list system) is fully enforced in Korea since 2019, we are evaluating a lot of pesticides on efficacy and crop safety for small area cultivation crops.
-Pesticides are classified according to mode of action of ingredients by Resistance Action Committee (RAC) and we apply the label criteria to each pesticide by labeling the mode of action.
-We introduce classification system of pesticides in order to reduce resistance development by avoiding successive use and limiting the number of application of the same pesticide on the same site of action in the same field.
-We also plan to establish reasonable pesticide water volume for crops and efficacy test method by spraying equipment (ex.
-Agricultural drone) for the proper use of pesticides.
+Each pesticide must not only possess control effects to target pests but have minimal side effects such as phytotoxicity to crops.
+As such, we have established test guidelines and proper standards to evaluate efficacy and phytotoxicity in the pesticide registration process.
+A PLS (positive list system) has been fully enforced in Korea since 2019, and we are evaluating a large number of pesticides for their efficacy and crop safety for small area cultivation crops.
+Pesticides are classified according to the mode of action of ingredients by the Resistance Action Committee (RAC) and we apply label criteria to each pesticide by labeling the mode of action.
+We have also introduced a pesticide classification system in order to reduce resistance development by avoiding successive use and limiting the number of applications of the same pesticide on the same site of action in the same field.
+We also plan to establish a reasonable pesticide water volume for crops and efficacy test method for spraying equipment (ex. agricultural drones) to ensure proper use of pesticides.

 (4) Microbial Safety Division